-Mailer’s speech was an irreverent attack on the president and his advisors that he punctuated with the refrain: “Hot damn!
-Vietnam!”
-The speech was full of derision and mockery, but it also included a stark warning:
+Mailer’s speech—which he punctuated with the refrain, “Hot damn!
+Vietnam!”—was an irreverent attack on the president and his advisors.
+It was full of derision and mockery, but it also included a stark warning:

 Prophetic as Mailer may have been, his remarks were, up to this point, relatively mundane.
-Threatening marches and demonstrations was hardly a novel proposition.
-But then Mailer’s speech takes an altogether more creative, zany, and downright funny turn:
+Threatening marches and demonstrations was hardly a novel proposition, after all.
+But as Mailer’s speech develops, it takes an altogether more creative, zany, and downright funny turn:

 Tongue-in-cheek disclaimers about not advising students to engage in this sort of tactic aside, Mailer was clearly planting a subversive idea in his audience’s mind.
 He was showing the tens of thousands of young people at Berkeley that day how to use a form of symbolic violence to degrade and humiliate a national leader who was rapidly losing credibility among the American Left.

 The young activists listened, and they would not disappoint.